Utility 2.0 Plan

 Public Comment

-To ensure full public participation in the review of the proposed Utility 2.0/ EE Plan, DPS invites public and stakeholder input and establishes a public comment period each year.
+To ensure full public participation in the review of the proposed Utility 2.0/ BEE Plan, the DPS invites public and stakeholder input and has established a public comment period that is expected to begin on July 7, 2025.
 Comments filed with the Department will be posted to the Department’s Document Matter Management system (DMM) which is accessible online.
 Comments will become part of the record considered by the Department in its review and development of recommendations.

 - Online Comment Form: Comments may be entered directly into the case/matter page on the DPS website: Matter 14-01299.
 Once on the matter page, enter comments by clicking on the “Post Comments” tab located at the top of the page, or submit comments via the online form.